Wirebin/game-review-site/README.md

 # Game Review Site
-A a web app where you can review games and have discussions with other people about them.
+A web app where you can review games and have discussions with other people about them.
 The site allows you to make an account and give scores to different games.
 Reviews and discussion posts require an account.
 There are 2 access levels, one for standard users and another for an admin.
-An admin can add new games to the database and remove/edit reviews and discussion posts if needed.
+An admin can add new games to the database and edit reviews and discussion posts if needed.
+Users can also edit their own reviews.

 The site features are:
 * The user can create an account, log in and out.